Breaking News in Supportive Housing: HUD's Notice of Proposed Regulations for ESG Program....

 SHA Members Resource: SHA Meeting Presentations

-Click here to access powerpoint presentations and other membership meeting materials shared at SHA Membership meetings and conferences.
+Click here to access presentation and other membership meeting materials shared at SHA Membership meetings

 The Mary Roebling Building, 20 West State Street, Room 219, Trenton NJ

 Thank you to the following for speaking at our June 3rd meeting: